robertfeldt/MultiDistances.jl/docker/mdist_docker_hub_readme.md

 Find the ten most similar and distant files to a file qfile when comparing it to the files in some/dir:

     docker run -it -v "$PWD":/data robertfeldt/mdist mdist --distance ncd-xz query qfile some/dir -n 10

+### View license

+View license information:

+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist license

+Please cite our papers if you use mdist in your research.
+Or mail us to tell us you found it useful.
+This way we are more likely to update and evolve this tool.
+All feedback appreciated!

+### View version

+If you find problems please include the version information when mailing us.
+You can find it by:

+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist version

+Of course, it would be best if you use the latest version of mdist before reporting a bug.
+Just do a:

+    docker pull robertfeldt/mdist:latest

+to ensure you are up-to-date.
+Thanks!

   [1]: https://www.docker.com/